 The point of all of this is to say that clients in need of family law services would do well to look around for an experienced and compassionate attorney.
 There are plenty of attorneys, in Salt Lake City and elsewhere, capable of handling family law matters.
 Not all are equally compassionate.

-It is often worth it to contact more than one Divorce law firm to ask about a case.
+It is often worth it to contact more than one Chicago divorce lawyer to ask about a case.
 Clients should never be afraid to ask questions relating to experience, previous cases, etc. Those initial consultations offer the best chances of determining whether or not an attorney is compassionate and aggressive enough to handle the case.